solana-labs/solana-program-library/docs/src/account-compression.md

 title: Account Compression Program
 ---

-This on-chain program provides an interface for composing smart-contracts to create and use SPL ConcurrentMerkleTrees.
+This on-chain program provides an interface for composing smart contracts to create and use SPL ConcurrentMerkleTrees.
 The primary application of using SPL ConcurrentMerkleTrees is to make edits to off-chain data with on-chain verification.

 ## Motivation

--  The high throughput of the Solana blockchain has increased the creation of Non fungible assets i.e NFTs due to their custodial ownership and censorship resistance characteristics.
+-  The high throughput of the Solana blockchain has increased the creation of non-fungible assets i.e. NFTs due to their custodial ownership and censorship-resistance characteristics.
 However, the practical use cases of these NFTs are limited by network storage costs when these are created at scale.
-It's rather inexpensive to mint a single non fungible token, however as you increase the quantity the cost of storing the asset's data on-chain becomes uneconomical.
+It's rather inexpensive to mint a single non-fungible token; however, as you increase the quantity the cost of storing the asset's data on-chain becomes uneconomical.

-- To fix this we must ensure the cost per token is as close to zero as possible.
-The solution is to store a compressed hash of the asset data on chain while maintaining the actual data off chain in a database.
-The program provides a way to verify the off chain data on chain and also make concurrent writes to the data.
-In order to do this we introduced a new data structure called a Concurrent Merkle Tree that avoids proof collision while making concurrent writes.
+- To fix this, we must ensure the cost per token is as close to zero as possible.
+The solution is to store a compressed hash of the asset data on-chain, while maintaining the actual data off-chain in a database.
+The program provides a way to verify the off-chain data on-chain and also to make concurrent writes to the data.
+In order to do this, we introduced a new data structure called a Concurrent Merkle Tree, which avoids proof collision while making concurrent writes.

 ## Background

-The account compression program is currently being used for the [Metaplex Bubblegum Program](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/bubblegum/)
+The account compression program is currently being used for the [Metaplex Bubblegum Program](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/bubblegum/).

 To solve the problem of the high on-chain storage cost per unit of these assets, we need to store a compressed fingerprint on-chain that can verify the off-chain asset data.
-To do this we need
+To do this we need:
   - Concurrent Merkle Trees
     - The concurrent merkle trees allow us to compress all the data into a single root hash stored on-chain while allowing concurrent replacements and appends to the data.
   - Program indexer